-Just in time for the lovely spring we’re having (down south at least), I finally got my 2014 model Yak which I ordered four months ago, at the tail end of a sale.
-My three-year old Yak sold surprisingly easily over Christmas so this new boat will end up costing me only fifty quid more.
+Finally got my 2014 model Yak I ordered four months ago, at the tail end of a sale.
+My three-year-old all-yellow Yak sold surprisingly easily over Christmas so this new boat will end up costing me only fifty quid more.

 This is my third Alpacka since 2010 and second Yak.
 This time round I had a better idea of exactly what I wanted for my sort of paddling.
 I’m happy to stick with the ‘snug fitting’ Yak (I’m 183cm tall), but no spray deck which I hardly ever used, even if later designs have got sturdier.
-I prefer to rely on a dry suit in the splash, but will no more become a crusty demon of white water than an open water sea kayaker.
+I prefer to rely on a dry suit, but am no more a crusty demon of white water than an open water sea kayaker.
 I’m more into traditional pack + rafting so a light and simple boat will do me.
 The necessary toughness comes free with Alpackas.
 In a way, going for a plain and simple Yak is rather the way I went with my Grabner IK after trying a Java and Incept.

-I also specified the thinner floor off the Curiyak.
+I also specified the thinner 429D floor off the Curiyak which has now become the norm on most solo packrafts.
 No extra charge though it took a little persuading.
 Having seen it now I can confirm it’s a great idea, not so much for the weight saved but to make the boat easier to roll up.
-My old Yak’s floor feels twice as thick and was quite stiff and bulky to pack.
-I can report that although it may still be as supple as a new-born baby’s chubby, chubby cheek, it sure is easier to roll the boat up and the ballistic nylon floor still looks up to it.
+My old Yak’s floor felt twice as thick and was quite stiff and bulky to pack.
+I can report that although it may still be as supple as a new-born baby’s chubby cheek, it sure is easier to roll the boat up and the ballistic nylon floor still looks up to it.
 At least, I assume I got the lighter CuriFloor.
-I also asked for extra floor patches at high wear areas fore and aft, as on my previous Yak, but that got overlooked, as was the repair kit.
-The rear patch and a repair kit were promptly sent on but buying direct from Alpacka LLC was a drawn-out process of chasing and repeating my order several times.
+I also asked for extra floor patches at high wear areas fore and aft, as on my previous Yak, but that got overlooked; they forgot the repair kit too.
+The rear patch and a repair kit were promptly sent on but buying direct from Alpacka LLC has been a drawn-out process of chasing and repeating my order several times.
 All previous direct purchases have been trouble-free.
 With only a rear patch to glue on, I’ll use a karrimat heel pad from my old boat as pictured left.

 The seat looks bigger and is no longer a ‘toilet seat’ U but an uncut ‘D’.
 I’ve attached it to the boat with reusable zip ties (below right) to make it easy to take out for a camp seat or to clean and dry the boat.
 The seat has a slot or pocket between the U (left) where you can stuff in the inflator bag.
 I’ve long been wanting something like this for those occasions when you forget to bring or mislay the quite important air bag.
 Talking of which, a different coloured stuff sac from the air bag might be handy so you don’t mistake the two in another low-IQ moment.
 I’ve since swapped with a mate for his bright orange air bag – easy to see and handy as a signal in an emergency.